bachan/articles/ab_testing_in_tiki_search_1/README.md

 Mann-Whitney U-Test is a "non-parametric test" and can be applied to a much broader set of distributions.

-In the rest of the article we will try to answer the question how to select the right statistical test for your specific problem and how to interpret its results correctly.
+In the rest of the article we will try to answer the question of how to select the right statistical test for your specific problem and how to interpret its results correctly.

 ## CTR Distribution